 Parental involvement: You’ll most likely need to provide a place to store the bottles and cans until they’re ready to be returned, and you’ll probably have to drive your kid to the drop-off location.

 Minimum age: Babysitting used to be the go-to job for kids — sometimes, starting as young as 11 or 12 years old.
 Today’s parents tend to be a little bit more cautious than in past decades, however, making this a less realistic gig for kids under the age of 14.

-Summary: A babysitter’s goals are simple: keep the kids they’re watching safe and (relatively) happy!
+Summary: A babysitter’s goal is simple — keep the kids they’re watching safe and happy!